ibm-cloud-docs/hybrid-workloads/about.md

 On-premises solutions are often used for critical applications, sensitive data, or in industries with strict compliance and regulatory requirements.

+#### Private cloud
+{: #private-cloud}

+A private cloud is a cloud computing environment dedicated to a single organization.
+It offers similar benefits to a public cloud, such as scalability and self-service, but is operated solely for that organization.
+An example of a private cloud offering is IBM Power Virtual Server on-premises.

 ### Off-premises
 {: #off-prem}

 Off-premises refers to computing resources that are hosted and managed outside of an organization's physical location.
 This typically includes cloud services provided by third-party vendors.

 Off-premises solutions are commonly used for web applications, storage, disaster recovery, and workloads that require elasticity and scalability.

+#### Public Cloud
+{: #public cloud}

+A public cloud is a cloud computing environment where resources are shared among multiple organizations.
+It is owned and operated by a third-party cloud service provider who offers computing resources, such as servers and storage, over the internet.

 ### Edge
 {: #edge}